-A good cash flow analysis might be the most important single piece of a business plan.
+A good cash flow forecast might be the most important single piece of a business plan.
 All the strategy, tactics, and ongoing business activities mean nothing if there isn’t enough money to pay the bills.

 By cash, we mean money you can spend.
 Cash includes your checking account, savings, and liquid securities like money market funds.
 It is not just coins and bills.